Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

 xbutil advanced
 ~~~~~~~~~~~~~~~

 The ``xbutil advanced`` commands are advanced commands only for the advanced users for debug purpose.

-As a disclaimer, the formats of these commands can change as we know more about the advnced use-cases.
+As a disclaimer, the formats of these commands can change significantly as we know more about the advnced use-cases.

 **The supported options**